AzazelXXI/unitydesk/README.md

-# CSA Hello - Enterprise Information & Collaboration System
+# UnityDesk - Enterprise Collaboration System

 ## Overview

-CSA Hello is an all-in-one enterprise information and collaboration management system designed to enhance productivity, optimize information flow, and strengthen team cohesion within organizations of any size.
+UnityDesk is an all-in-one enterprise information and collaboration management system designed to enhance productivity, optimize information flow, and strengthen team cohesion within organizations of any size.
 The platform provides a comprehensive suite of integrated modules that replace the need for multiple disconnected tools.

 ## Core Modules